Skip to Content

 Will I get cancer if I breathe in asbestos?

-Breathing in (or swallowing) fibers can increase the risk of developing asbestos-related cancer, because there is no safe level of asbestos exposure.
-However, every person who breathes asbestos does not develop an asbestos cancer.
+Not every person who breathes in asbestos develops cancer.
+But inhaling or swallowing fibers can increase the risk of developing asbestos-related cancer.
+No level of asbestos exposure is safe.
 People who have been exposed should let their doctors know and monitor for any symptoms.